ajferrara/Telling-Stories-with-Data/final_project_part1_aferrara.md

 ## Outline

- Setup:  There is an increase in EV sales due to several factors such as: climate change, change in driving patterns, early adopters and policies.
+ Setup:  There is an increase in EV sales due to several factors such as: climate change, appeal of the technology and policies.

  Conflict:  Mass adoption is slow due to range anxiety and cost.